drmrd/red-pencil-kata/README.md

 # Red Pencil Kata #

+## Description ##

 This repository contains my test-driven and Java-based solution to Stefan Rock's
 [Red Pencil Kata](https://stefanroock.wordpress.com/2011/03/04/red-pencil-code-kata/).
+As described there, the kata tasks us with creating rules for automatically activating and deactivating "Red Pencil" promotions for products in an online marketplace.
+These are month-long (30 day) promotions that begin when a seller reduces the price of a product.
+Since this system is easily exploitable by sellers to keep their products featured on the marketplace for longer periods than intended, a number of additional rules are imposed on the promotions, including each of the following:

+  * The price reduction needs to be at least 5% and at most 30% of the previous price.
+  * Additional price reductions during a promotion do not extend the promotion's length.
+  * Increasing the price of the product will instantly terminate an active promotion.
+  * Decreasing the price of a product so that the new price is less than 30% of its pre-sale price will also end the promotion.
+  * Promotions are only activated on a price change if the product's price has been stable for 30 days prior to the price reduction.
+  * The minimum length of time between two promotions for the same product is 30 days.

 ## Building and Testing from Source ##